vivolev647/vivolev647/README.md

 # vivolev647
 ## intro

-> Hello and welcome to my github!
-This is a great place to find barely-functional (if functional at all) malware that for some reason I write a lot.
+> Hi, I write barely functional code and am the creator of Yet Another Constructed Language, something that is in no way related to github but is still on here for some reason.

 ## so what do i do here?